The deadline to submit proposals for the Washington & Oregon Higher Education Sustainability Conference is September 11th.

 SU will become the first university in Washington state and the first Jesuit school in the nation to divest its endowment from fossil fuels over the next five years.

-Regional coalition recognizes Seattle U's leadership in sustainability
+The regional coalition recognizes Seattle U's leadership in sustainability

 The Carbon Pricing Initiative calls on leaders in higher education to demonstrate support for a policy that has the power to avert catastrophic global warming: a price on carbon